 How to Create an Accurate Revenue Picture

 The flipside is one-time influxes of cash that also do not represent the yearly reality of the business operations.
-Perhaps a significant piece of equipment was sold off, generating substantial revenue.
-This is not representative of dependable future income, and should be backed out of the CFADS calculation.
+Perhaps a significant piece of equipment was sold off, generating substantial income.
+This is not representative of dependable future revenues, and should be backed out of the CFADS calculation.

 Similarly, certain capital campaigns or the receipt of grant income, such as the PPP loan program in 2020, are non-recurring sources of revenue, and the lender should consider whether to exclude them from CFADS.